sindhuparusha225/Fairness-AI-Dashboard/README.md

 ---

 ## Limitations
-- Fairness metrics are currently manually entered instead of computed directly from model predictions
+- Fairness metrics are manually entered rather than derived from model predictions
-- Bias mitigation techniques are not yet integrated
+- Does not currently include automated bias mitigation techniques

 ---